-Ms. Maren noted that staff was currently working with the applicant to draft a Development Agreement to outline the use conditions recommended by the Planning and Zoning Commission and in line with the Council directive.
+Ms. Marren noted that staff was currently working with the applicant to draft a Development Agreement to outline the use conditions recommended by the Planning and Zoning

+Commission and in line with the Council directive.
 That Agreement is expected to be completed by the Council's January 8, 2013, meeting; therefore, staff was recommending that the public hearing be continued until that date.

 The hearing was opened by Mayor Pro-Tem Larson.
-David Miller, ???, summarized the discussions held at the Planning & Zoning Commission meeting regarding this request.

-He stated that Northcrest representatives agree with City staff's recommendation that Council postpone this issue until the Development Agreement could be prepared.
+David Miller, President of Northcrest, 1801 20th Street, Ames, summarized the discussions held at the Planning & Zoning Commission meeting regarding this request.
+He stated that Northcrest representatives agreed with City staff's recommendation that Council postpone this issue until the Development Agreement could be prepared.
 That would allow representatives of Northcrest to meet with City staff to ensure correct wording in the Ordinance so that Northcrest's use of the property would not be unnecessarily constrained.